-Ranked among the top 50 colleges nationwide, Boston College is an excellent choice for college, especially if you're hoping to attend a Jesuit institution.
+Ranked among the top 50 colleges nationwide, Boston College is an excellent college choice, especially if you're hoping to attend a religious institution.
 As part of the application process, you'll need to submit a Boston College essay.
 So what should you write about in your essay to raise your chances of getting admitted here?

 In this guide, we closely analyze all Boston College essay prompts, providing you with our best tips and advice.
-We then take a look at real Boston College essay examples to give you an idea of what a successful Boston College essay can look like.
+We'll also take a look at real Boston College essay examples to give you an idea of what a successful Boston College essay can look like.

 What Is the Boston College Essay?

-In addition to the statement you must write for the Common Application, Boston College requires all first-year applicants to submit a separate essay as part of the Boston College Supplement (on the Common App under the heading "Writing Supplement").
+In addition to the Common Application essay prompts, Boston College requires all first-year applicants to submit a separate essay as part of the Boston College Supplement (which you can find in the Common App under the heading "Writing Supplement").

 With this writing supplement, you have four possible essay prompts to choose from:

-Each essay prompt expects you to give specific details and a unique, compelling story of who you are, how you came to be this way, and what you hope to do with your education at BC.
+Each essay prompt expects you to give specific details and a unique, compelling story of who you are, how you came to be this way, and what you hope to do with your education at Boston College.